 The Norwood classification, published in 1975 by Dr. O’tar Norwood, is the most widely used classification for hair loss in men.

-It defines two major patterns and several less common types.
-In the regular Norwood pattern, two areas of hair loss — a bitemporal recession and thinning crown — gradually enlarge and coalesce until the entire front, top and crown (vertex) of the scalp are bald.
-Read more about the Classification of Hair Loss in Men.
+It defines two major observable patterns of hair loss and several less common types.
+In the regular Norwood pattern, two areas of hair loss — a bi-temporal recession and thinning crown — gradually enlarge and coalesce until the entire front, top, and crown (vertex) of the scalp are bald.
+Click here to visit our page on the Classification of Hair Loss in Men.

 The diagnosis of androgenetic alopecia in men is generally straightforward.
 It is made by observing a “patterned” distribution of hair loss and confirmed by observing the presence of miniaturized hair in the areas of thinning.